vedangjavdekar/Raylib_Futoshiki/Readme.md

 Here are some features:

-- Event Handling(very basic message passing system, but works for this purpose).
+* Event Handling(very basic message passing system, but works for this purpose).
-- Key bindings through action maps
+* Key bindings through action maps
-- Mapping Contexts (currently in use, but more useful for level editor)
+* Mapping Contexts (currently in use, but more useful for level editor)
-- Window Resizing support for the game board
+* Window Resizing support for the game board
-- Hot reloading of the level
+* Hot reloading of the level
-- Currently has only one level
+* Currently has only one level
-- A level parser that uses a custom format
+* A level parser that uses a custom format

-Game the game is feature complete:
+The game is feature complete:

-- User can register the final number in a cell
+* User can register the final number in a cell
-- User can register the candidate numbers in a cell
+* User can register the candidate numbers in a cell
-- Game checks for all constraints and highlights problematic rows/columns
+* Game checks for all constraints and highlights problematic rows/columns
-- User controls are disabled when the user completes the puzzle.
+* User controls are disabled when the user completes the puzzle.

 Stay tuned.
 Have fun :)